MrMM7/gravity/README.md

 The diagrams below document how Gravity's architecture has evolved over time.
 Rather than replacing old designs, each version serves as a snapshot of the project's progression.
+If you want to see the original board used for these systems below check this [Excalidraw board](https://excalidraw.com/#json=0xt9jqygoXfPMtenrc5OC,FEkaH7QezPnkwKsMZrWA8g).

 ### v2